 What should tourists expect when coming to the region?

 I would say, come with an open mind and welcome all the good and the bitter experiences, you’ll enjoy every moment of your trip in the mountains.
 Just a smile on your face can solve your worst problem.
 Talk to the locals, explore the culture and place, enjoy the nature and you’ll learn to beat all the cold in the mountains.

 How would you describe the life of the locals here?
 What would you say are the core values of rural mountain life?

 There are many mountain villages you come across while you’re trekking.
 These villages are resident to the Gurkhas in the British Army and are very cultural, historical and welcoming to the trekkers.
-The community and the children like interacting with tourists and are happy to tell you more about their traditional life style.
-Many of the people rely on the agriculture and farm for their living.
+The community and the children like interacting with tourists and are happy to tell you more about their traditional lifestyle.
+Many of the people rely on agriculture and farm for their living.

-On the tourist trail, the public are happier in business like local shops, lodges and hotels.
+On the tourist trail, the public is happier in businesses like local shops, lodges and hotels.
 Nepalese people carry simplicity and generosity as two of their major traits.
 People are hardworking, but at the same time, relaxed and very social.